GoogleCloudPlatform/covid-19-open-data/docs/table-mobility.md

 Google Account, so the data represents a sample of our users.
 As with all samples, this may or may not represent the exact behavior of a wider population.

+## Updates and improvements
 We continue to improve our reports as places close and reopen.
 We updated the way we calculate changes for *Groceries & pharmacy*, *Retail & recreation*, *Transit stations*, and *Parks* categories.
 For regions published before May 2020, the data may contain a consistent shift either up or down that starts between April 11–18, 2020.

+On October 5, 2020, we added an improvement to the dataset to ensure consistent data reporting in the *Groceries & pharmacy*, *Retail & recreation*, *Transit*, *Parks*, and *Workplaces* categories.
+The update applies to all regions, starting on August 17, 2020.

 ### Preserving privacy
 The Community Mobility Datasets were developed to be helpful while adhering to our stringent privacy